 can be started at low power level.
 This avoids a fast absorber degradation

-To decrease the saturation fluence, the thickness of the semiconductor absorber layer is reduced below ~ 10 nm.
+For decreasing the saturation fluence the thickness of the semiconductor absorber layer is reduced below ~ 10 nm.
 In this case a quantization of the electron energy and the momentum in the direction perpendicular to the absorber layer takes place and as a consequence the density of states decreases below the value of a compact semiconductor.
 Therefore the absorber layers in a SAM are thin quantum wells with a smaller band gap than the barriers on both sides.
 If a larger absorption value of the SAM is needed, the number of the quantum wells is increased instead of using a single thick absorber layer.

 The electric field intensity in front of the Bragg mirror of a SAM is a periodic function with nodes and antinodes.
 The absorbing quantum wells are positioned in the antinodes to get a low saturation fluence.
 Together with the Fresnel reflectance at the semiconductor-air boundary the Bragg mirror builds a Fabry-Perot like resonator, which contains the quantum wells.
 The optical thickness of the semiconductor material between the reflectors determines the cavity to be resonant or anti-resonant.
 The saturation fluence of a resonant SAM is lower than that of an anti-resonant SAM because of the field enhancement inside the cavity.